turbot/steampipe-samples/histogram/README.md

 Things to note:

 - The other functions use Postgres' basic `sql` language.
-This one uses `plpgsl` which can dynamically build and run queries.
+This one uses `plpgsql` which can dynamically build and run queries.

 - The function body is wrapped in a "dollar-quoted" chunk delimited by `$$`, as is typical.
 The argument to `format` is nested within the body using an alternate delimiter `$f$`.
 (It could also be, e.g., `$format$`.)